Lukehsu1999/BraTS-Multimodel-docker/README.md

 ---

-## 🌊 TumorSurfer: Anatomically Guided Exploration
+## 🌊 Innovative Exploration: TumorSurfer
 **Concept:**
 To bridge tumor and healthy-tissue understanding, we explored **TumorSurfer**, a multitask model jointly predicting anatomical structures and tumor subregions.
 Using **FastSurfer-derived anatomical labels** refined by our own *SimpleSurfer* network, TumorSurfer encouraged structural awareness in boundary learning.